pymupdf/PyMuPDF/docs/page.rst

       .. note::

         1. You can use this method as a **document conversion tool** from :ref:`any supported document type<Supported_File_Types>` to one of TEXT, HTML, XHTML or XML documents.
-        2. The inclusion of text via the *clip* parameter is decided on a by-character level: a character becomes part of the output, if its bbox is contained in *clip* (changed in v1.18.2).
+        2. The inclusion of text via the *clip* parameter is decided on a by-character level: a character becomes part of the output, if its bbox is contained in `clip`.
 This **deviates** from the algorithm used in redaction annotations: a character will be **removed if its bbox intersects** any redaction annotation.

       |history_begin|